evnm/www/_posts/2017-03-21-aiming-for-sustainability.md

 apt to fret about automation’s impact on the working class.

-A company that fails to overcome this pressure is akin to a truck rolling downhill with its breaks cut.
+A company that fails to overcome this pressure is akin to a truck rolling downhill with its brakes cut.
 As more people pin their hopes and dreams to the company, management starts to lose political capital and control of their own destiny.
 As things get dicier, it starts looking preferable to steer the truck towards the crowded intersection